 SIGNIFICANCE: This chart is looking at the most recent quarter's rate of client injuries per facility and adjusting that metric for the size (in patient days) of the facility.
-Third quarter of FY18 shows a higher injury rate for Hawthorn Children's Psychiatric Hospital.
-Metropolitan St. Louis Psychiatric Center didn't report any injuries in this last quarter.
+Fourth quarter of FY18 shows a higher injury rate for Hawthorn Children's Psychiatric Hospital.
 Perhaps contrary to expectations, the rate of injuries is often low at our highest security facility.
 In order the facilities are: Fulton, Hawthorn, St Louis MPC, Northwest, Southeast, St Louis Psych, Center for Behavioral Medicine.